 But what is important to note here is that the ukulele is four tones above the guitar, which can help you make the transition from guitar to ukulele easily as we will see below.

 If in your ukulele you make a guitar Re (D), remembering that the ukulele is four tones above the guitar You can get the conversion by counting the tones up from Re (D): 1 - Re (D) 2 - Mi (E) 3 - Fa (F) 4 - Sol (G).

 We have made the Sol (G) chord on the ukulele using the guitar Re (D) position!

 Let's go with another example: Suppose we want to find the Fa (F) chord in the ukulele.

-We count four tones down from Fa (F): 4 Fa (F) 3 Mi (E) 2 Re (D) 1 Do (C).
-Thus we find that to make the layer of Fa (F) in the ukulele we will need the position of Do (C) of the guitar.
+We count four tones down from Fa (F): 4 Fa (F) 3 Mi (E) 2 Re (D) 1 C (C).
+So we find that to make the layer of F (F) in the ukulele we will need the position of C (C) of the guitar.

 If you are lost you can guide yourself with the image above so you can more easily see the relationship between one and the other.